Billy Blue

 William Blue (c.
 1767 – 7 May 1834) was an Australian convict who, after completing his sentence, became a boatman providing one of the first services to take people across Sydney Harbour.
 He was also made a water bailiff and watched boat traffic on Port Jackson from a special tower.

-Although Billy Blue's place and date of birth are uncertain, convict records suggest he was born in Jamaica, New York, around 1740 or 1767.
+Although Billy Blue's place and date of birth are uncertain, convict records suggest he was born in New York, around 1740 or 1767.
 Other people reading his records believe him to have been from Jamaica, West Indies.

 In 1817, Governor Macquarie granted Billy Blue 80 acre at what is now Blues Point, which was named after him.

 Early life

 Physically imposing, he was described as a "strapping Jamaican Negro 'a very Hercules in proportion' with a bright eye and a jocular wit".
 Blue said he had served in the British Army in America and Europe before arriving in Australia, and that he had served during the American Revolutionary War.